Grayscale Lithography

 Creating Topographies on the Microscale

-A key application area for grayscale lithography is the creation of micro-optical elements such as Fresnel lenses, blazed gratings micro-lenses and micro-lens arrays, all of which are key components in modern day micro-optics.
-Grayscale lithography can also be used in the creation of MEMS, MOEMS, microfluidic devices, and textured surfaces.
+A key application area for Grayscale Lithography is the creation of micro-optical elements such as Fresnel lenses, blazed gratings, micro-lenses, and micro-lens arrays, all of which are key components in modern day micro-optics.
+Grayscale Lithography can also be used in the creation of MEMS, MOEMS, microfluidic devices, and textured surfaces.

 Heidelberg Instruments offers numerous grayscale packages, depending on the required performance level for the application.

-Grayscale patterning is also possible using thermal scanning probe lithography with our NanoFrazor® systems.
-The NanoFrazor® Explore and NanoFrazor® Scholar use an ultra-sharp heated silicon tip to pattern high resolution 2 and 2.5D structures by sublimating a thermal sensitive resist.
+Our NanoFrazor enables grayscale patterning using Thermal Scanning Probe Lithography, or more specifically an ultra-sharp heated silicon tip to pattern high resolution 2D and 2.5D structures by sublimating a thermally sensitive resist.
 The structures can then be transferred into almost any other material by standard methods.
 This technique of lithography requires no wet development and causes no damage to the substrate.
 Lateral resolutions of below 25 nm are routinely achieved with these systems.
 Additionally, the closed-loop lithography method enables a vertical resolution of less than 1 nm.
-Application areas for the NanoFrazor® systems include CGH’s, 3D multimode waveguides, and grating couplers, 3D phase plates, and many other areas that require 2.5D nanostructured surfaces.
+Application areas for the NanoFrazor include CGH’s, 3D multimode waveguides, and grating couplers, 3D phase plates, and many other areas that require 2.5D nanostructured surfaces.

 Related images